Gord Hampson

-Gordon Hampson (born February 13, 1959 in Vancouver, British Columbia) is a former National Hockey League player for the Calgary Flames.
+Gordon Hampson (born February 13, 1959) is a Canadian former professional ice hockey player.
+He played 4 games in the National Hockey League with the Calgary Flames during the 1982–83 season.
+His father, Ted Hampson, also played in the NHL.

+Biography

-His father, Ted Hampson, also played in the NHL, and in the WHA.
+His father, Ted Hampson, also played in the NHL, and in the World Hockey Association.
 He attended Edina High School in Edina, Minnesota, while his father was playing for the Minnesota Fighting Saints.

 He played his college hockey at the University of Michigan.
 After a successful 4 years there he signed with the Flames.
 Although at the time few college players made the NHL he was one of them when he played four games in the 1982–83 season.